RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Files Modification Needed to Run STM32WL SDK LoRaWAN Examples to RAK3172

-If you already have the STM32WL V1.0.0 SDK folder, there are only a few files that you need to update to be able to create firmware that will run on RAK3172.
+If you already have the STM32WL V1.0.0 SDK folder, there are only a few files that you need to update to be able to create firmware that will run on the RAK3172.

 - Download the Low Level Development zip file from the RAK downloads site.
 Extract the zip file and inside the folder are four files that need to be copy-pasted on specific locations of the STM32WL V1.0.0 folder to make it compatible with RAK3172.